MinaProtocol/mina/src/app/website/posts/scans.markdown

 <div class="side-footnote-container">
 <div class="side-footnote">
-The `~init` in OCaml refers to a named argument, and `'a` and `'b` are a type unification variables that work similarly to generics in Java
+The `~init` in OCaml refers to a named argument, and `'a` and `'b` are a type unification variables that work similarly to generics in Java.
 </div>
 </div>
 <div class="code">